When to use what: Hand sketching, 2D floor plans, and 3D tours

 So, what options exist for restorers to measure and visually represent a property, and when should each type of solution be used?

-It’s simple enough to list out the different types of property measuring and visualization methods.
-But it is important to note that the options listed below are not mutually exclusive.
+It's important to note that the options listed below are not mutually exclusive.
 They can be used in combination with one another to achieve a restorer’s desired outcome - whether that is saving money, having techs spending less time capturing a property, creating estimates faster, or allowing the ability for an adjuster to virtually tour the loss.

 There isn’t a cut and dry answer to the second part of this question.
-Mostly because the needs of each restoration professional are unique based on the type of work they do, how they get paid, and their business circumstances.
-And all restorers know that no two jobs are exactly the same, meaning that the best method to measure and visualize today’s loss may not be the best method to use on your next job.
-But, when determining what method they want to use to capture measurements and visually depict a loss, restorers can help themselves make some decisions by asking the following 5 questions:
+The needs of each restoration professional are unique based on the type of work they do, how they get paid, and their business circumstances.
+But, restorers can help themselves make some decisions by asking the following 5 questions:

 CONSIDER THESE 5 QUESTIONS…